robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_2/README.md

 **Auto ML Model**: The objective is to leverage AutoML for training and ranking classification models based on AUC-weighted accuracy, aiding in identifying the most effective model for deployment.

-**Deploying the Best Model**: This step involves selecting and deploying the top-performing model, establishing an endpoint for interaction to enable its utilization.
+**Deploying the Best Model**: This step involves selecting and deploying the top-performing model, and establishing an endpoint for interaction to enable its utilization.

 **Enabling Logging**: The goal here is to activate Application Insights to gather operational health logs from the deployed model's endpoint, enabling ongoing monitoring.